 In 1825, the Murphy Brothers – James, Daniel and Jeremiah – took advantage of the Excise Act that came into effect in 1823, and turned the building into a distillery.
 The Excise Act changed the way industry was taxed and regulated.
 It also reduced the duty on spirits, paving the way for legal distilleries to take the world by storm.

 The brothers turned their business into a booming success in a short span of time.
 By the 1830s they employed nearly 200 staff!

 The Murphy brothers were also great innovators for their time.
 They installed a massive copper pot still with a capacity of 31,618 imperial gallons!
-In fact, the still was so large that it was assembled on-site, and they built the distillery around it.
-Although it’s no longer used, to this day it remains the largest pot still ever built.
+In fact, the still was so large that it had to be assembled on-site, and they built the distillery around it.
+It’s not used anymore, but to this day it remains the largest pot still ever built.
 It now strikes a formidable pose on the distillery grounds:

 The Murphy brothers also installed a water wheel to help power the distillery.
 The wheel powered the millstones, pumps and elevators.
 They replaced the original timber wheel with this cast iron version in 1852, which remained in use until the distillery closed in 1975:

 Things didn’t always go smoothly for the company, however.
 The Temperance movement in the 1830s called for social and legal reforms advocating for the prohibition of alcohol.
 The Great Famine of the 1840s further put a damper on domestic demand for alcohol.
 By the 1860s, James Murphy realized that the local distilleries had a better chance of surviving these bumps in the road by amalgamating their resources.

 In 1867, four Cork-based distilleries amalgamated to become the Cork Distilleries Company Ltd (CDC).
 This included North Mall, The Green, the Watercourse and Daly’s.
 James Murphy’s Midleton Distillery joined the amalgamation a year later.